 Efficient movement underwater means streamlining your body so that you don’t create drag by increasing the surface area of your body moving through the water.
 Imagine cruising through the water like a torpedo instead of swimming upright.
 Efficient body positioning and breathing go a long way toward improving your bottom time.

 4. “You Don’t Need So Much Weight!”

 Divers often think that they need much more weight than they do.
-However, diving with too much weight only makes it harder to control your buoyancy and often pulls down the bottom part of your body as you compensate by kicking up to fight the fact that you are sinking.
-The more work you have to do to control your buoyancy, the faster you will breathe through your tank.
+However, diving with too much weight makes it harder to control your buoyancy and often pulls down the bottom part of your body as you compensate by kicking up to fight the fact that you are sinking.
+The more work you do to control your buoyancy, the faster you will breathe through your tank.

 5. Fix Leaks

 When referring to the O-ring of your scuba tank, there is a saying in diving that goes, “Little bubbles, no troubles.”
 While a tiny stream of bubbles emitting from your tank is nothing to panic about, this leak will only worsen and could lead to trouble in the future if the O-ring is not changed.
 If you can hear air leaking from your tank’s O-ring connection upon setting up your equipment, then you should change the O-ring before diving.
 Not only does this leak waste your air, but you also would not want the O-ring to fail underwater.

 A leaky scuba mask is not only annoying, but it also causes a severe increase in your air consumption.
 When you constantly blow air out of your nose to clear a leaky mask, it can cause new stresses, leading to more rapid breathing and ultimately not allowing you to breathe efficiently.
 Make sure to wear a diving mask that fits properly.
 You can read this blog about how to find a scuba mask for the shape of your face.